 In horizontal analysis, the changes in specific financial statement values are expressed as a percentage and in U.S. dollars.
 To calculate the percentage change, first select the base year and comparison year.
 Subsequently, calculate the dollar change by subtracting the value in the base year from that in the comparison year and divide by the base year.
 The result is then multiplied by 100.

 To illustrate, consider an investor who wishes to determine Company ABC’s performance over the past year before investing.
 Assume that ABC reported a net income of $15 million in the base year, and total earnings of $65 million were retained.
 The company reported a net income of $25 million and retained total earnings of $67 million in the current year.

 From the example above, Company ABC increased its net income and retained earnings over the year by $10 million and $2 million, respectively.
 Therefore, the company’s net income grew by:

 [($15 million – $10 million) / $10 million] x 100 = 50%

 On the other hand, the company’s retained earnings grew by:

 [($67 million – $65 million) / $65 million] x 100 = 3.07%

 Drawbacks of Horizontal Analysis

-The value of horizontal analysis is that it enables analysts to assess past performance, the company’s current financial position or growth, and to project the useful insights gained into the future.
+The value of horizontal analysis enables analysts to assess the company’s past performance and current financial position or growth and project the useful insights gained into the future.
 However, when using the analysis technique, the comparison (current) period can be made to appear uncommonly bad or good.
 It depends on the choice of the base year and the chosen accounting periods on which the analysis starts.

 For example, an analyst may get excellent results when the current period’s income is compared with that of the previous quarter.
 However, the same results may be below par when the base year is changed to the same quarter for the previous year.